hyperledger/indy-hipe/text/encryption/AnonCrypt.md

 # Motivation
 [motivation]: #motivation

-AuthCrypt is an API level call that will be available within Hyperledger Indy in order to meet the following requirements:
+AnonCrypt is an API level call that will be available within Hyperledger Indy in order to meet the following requirements:
      Current Requirements:
         * Encrypt a payload
         * verify the integrity of the message with an HMAC